chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_chef_maintained.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 |company_name| maintains a collection of cookbooks that define some common scenarios and provides resources to support them.
-These cookbooks are located at https://github.com/chef-cookbooks and https://github.com/chef-cookbooks.
+These cookbooks are located at https://github.com/chef-cookbooks.
 To use these resources within recipes, first download the cookbook.
 Then add those resources to recipes.

 Some of the most popular |company_name|-maintained cookbooks are listed below: